 \paragraph{Detailed analysis for T=const. and U=const.:}

 In the left part of \cref{fig:Loss_Combined} we show the fit loss as a function of temperature in the insulating phase.
-Demanding even a very small value for the minimal peak width leads to a large increase in the fit-loss.
+Demanding even a very small value for the minimal peak width leads to a large increase in the fit loss.
 This behavior does not depend strongly on temperature for the range of temperatures we considered.
 We conclude that in the insulating phase the anomalous term is the most reasonable explanation of our numerical data.
 Its magnitude does not depend strongly on the temperature for $U=3$ and is roughly C=0.94.
 As discussed in section~V, we interpret the temperature-independence of $C$ as a manifestation of the ground-state degeneracy.

-In the right part of \cref{fig:Loss_Combined} we show the minimal value of the fit-loss ($\Bchi^2$) as a function of blur-width for T=1/24.
-Which is larger than the critical temperature $T_c=0.027$ of the critical point.
+In the right part of \cref{fig:Loss_Combined} we show the minimal value of the fit loss ($\Bchi^2$) as a function of blur width for T=1/24.
+Which is larger than the temperature $T_c=0.027$ of the critical point.
 Changing the interaction value $U$ trough the crossover region shows that differently than in the Mott insulator region our results depend strongly on $U$.
-After a certain value of the chosen blur-width we are no longer able to obtain a good fit.
-These values (marked as squares in \cref{fig:Loss_Combined}) are the basis for the additional lines we showed in the phase-diagram in \cref{sec:Results}.
+After a certain value of the chosen blur width we are no longer able to obtain a good fit.
+These values (marked as squares in \cref{fig:Loss_Combined}) are the basis for the additional lines we showed in the phase diagram in \cref{sec:Results}.